Lakeland’s most iconic landmarks

 Nearby: 360 Unlimited, Low Country Vintage

-No drive through Dixieland is complete without a glance at the Southside Cleaner’s quote of the day.
+No drive through Dixieland is complete without a glance at the latest Southside Cleaners quote.
 The seafoam green and sunny starburst sign has been around since 1962 and is curated with different phrases on the marquee throughout the week.

 A neon star in blue, orange, and red glows over a parking lot.